pchampin/vsso-next/README.md

   instances, demonstrating how the new VSSO could be used
 * [vsso-next-instances.drawio.svg](vsso-next-instances.drawio.svg) contains a set of
   example instances, demonstrating how the new VSSO could be used

+NB: the focus for the moment is on encoding the VSS hierarchy of components in a way that is both semantically correct and easier to use than the current modelling (instances vs. classes).

+It is totally agnostic to how static vs. dynamic properties are represented.